John Dixon (As the World Turns): Lyla Montgomery's arrival

-In the end, John was exonerated when Dee finally admitted that she, while groggy from sleeping pills, willingly made love to John believing him to be Brad.
+In the end, John was exonerated when Dee finally admitted that she, while groggy from sleeping pills, willingly had sex with John believing him to be Brad.
 After the trial, John was run into by a hit and run driver in the Memorial Hospital parking lot.
 John claimed that he didn't see the driver, but Ellen Stewart was worried that it was David when David disappeared.
 While John recuperated for a few weeks at Memorial, he put a plan in motion to find out who had hit him.
 John assumed it was David, but wasn't sure; it could also have been James Stenbeck.

 Hit and run

 While John was in his hospital bed, John told his doctor, Jeff Ward, that he was going to move into Margo's cottage at James' estate.
 At that point, Jeff told John, innocently enough, that he was concerned about Margo having an affair with the married James.
 Immediately after, John told Jeff that he was blind.
 Jeff was confused because John had not said anything after the surgery.
 Jeff could not find any physical reason as to John's blindness, but assumed that he was telling the truth.
 John was, of course, faking.
 Margo took pity on her newly discovered father and agreed to take him in.
 Sure enough, John continued to investigate the hit and run, and found out that James was the culprit while James would continue to try to kill John for several months.